Reporting definitions and scenarios

 Total number of replies sent per day, divided by the number of Users on your team.

-The Conversation History section (table of conversations) in which the User created a thread of some sort.
+The Conversation History section (table of conversations) includes all conversations that are reported in the Total Conversations metric.

 - If you filter the Conversation History by Closed and compare that count to the Closed metric, they could be different.
 The history will show all conversations the User was involved with, whether they closed the conversations or not.